 About Dr. Steinemann

-Dr. Anne Steinemann is an internationally recognized expert on pollutant exposures and associated health effects, including topics of indoor air quality, consumer product testing and evaluation, exposure assessment, and healthy homes and communities.
+Dr. Anne Steinemann is an internationally recognized expert on environmental exposures and associated health effects, including topics of indoor air quality, fragranced consumer products, chemical emissions, and healthy built environments.

-Dr. Steinemann serves as adviser to governments and industries around the world, and has directed more than $24 million in competitive research funding.
-Her work has resulted in new federal and state legislation, agency policies, and industry practices.
-An interdisciplinary scholar, she has published more than 100 peer-reviewed articles in leading journals in engineering, sciences, policy, and public health, and is acclaimed as the highest cited scholar in her research field of fragranced consumer products, internationally.
-Dr. Steinemann has received teaching awards at the college, university, and national levels, and has published two textbooks: Microeconomics for Public Decisions, and Exposure Analysis.
+Dr. Steinemann serves as adviser to governments and industries around the world, and her work has resulted in new federal and state legislation, agency policies, and industry practices.
+An interdisciplinary scholar, she has published more than 100 peer-reviewed articles in leading journals in engineering, sciences, policy, and public health, and is acclaimed as the highest cited scholar internationally in her research field of fragranced consumer products.

 Dr. Steinemann has been named each year in Stanford University’s list of the "top 2% of scientists and engineers, worldwide."